-If you’ve been reaching for the booze to help pass the time during the stay-at-home orders set in place by most places around the United States, you’re not alone.
-New research shows a huge spike in online alcohol sales over the past few weeks, as people tap into subscription sites and delivery services to have beer, wine, and liquor shipped directly to their doors.
+If you’ve found yourself reaching for booze to get you through the last year, you’re not alone.
+Research has shown a huge spike in online alcohol sales in 2021, as people tap into subscription sites and delivery services to have beer, wine, and liquor shipped directly to their doors.

 More from Rolling Stone

-The alcohol delivery app, Saucey, saw similar numbers, reporting a 400% uptick in sales since most States put stay-at-home orders in place in late March.
+The alcohol delivery app, Saucey, saw similar numbers, reporting a 400% uptick in sales since most States since late last March.
 Saucey, which offers under 30-minute delivery in select cities, says its average order size has increased too, with 32% jump in the dollar amount people are adding to their carts.

-It isn’t just one-time deliveries that are gaining popularity; the online wine club, Winc reports a 111% increase in orders month-over-month from February to March.
-The site also reported almost 100,000 new members in March and April — about 2,100 new signups a day.
+It isn’t just one-time deliveries that are gaining popularity; the online wine club, Winc reported a 111% increase in orders month-over-month from February to March last year.
+The site also reported almost 100,000 new members in March and April of 2020 alone — about 2,100 new signups a day.

-Sites claim the reasoning behind the numbers is simple: as people continue to stay home due to COVID-19 measures, delivery services are being seen as a safer alternative to shopping in-store.
-Grocery delivery services, like Instacart, have seen a flurry of new activity, and Drizly says the beverage alcohol industry is experiencing similar “unprecedented demand in e-commerce beverage alcohol sales” (i.e. ordering booze online).
+The reasoning behind the numbers is simple: even as people continue to go out to bars and restaurants more frequently, delivery services have become a convenient alternative to shopping in-store.
+Meal delivery services, like Blue Apron, have seen a flurry of activity, and Drizly says the beverage alcohol industry is experiencing similar “unprecedented demand in e-commerce beverage alcohol sales” (i.e. ordering booze online).

-For Drizly, that has translated to higher sales across its offerings, which include beer, wine, liquor and mixers, along with a selection of specialty beverages, like gluten-free beer, ciders and hard seltzers.
-The site says consumers could be exhibiting what it calls a “stock up” mentality during these uncertain times.
+For Drizly, that has translated to higher sales across its offerings, which include beer, wine, liquor and mixers, along with a selection of specialty beverages (think gluten-free beer, ciders and hard seltzers).

-Over at Saucey, the app has seen “gift orders” rise by 15x since the start of the COVID-19 pandemic.
+Over at Saucey, the app has seen “gift orders” rise by 15x since last year, too.
 “Wine is the most-sent gift followed by spirits,” says Adam Mead, Growth Marketing Manager at Saucey.
 “Beers and other drinks are far down the list.”
 Because Saucey’s alcohol delivery service offers 30 minute drop-offs in select cities, it’s become an ideal way to deliver last minute gifts too, whether it’s for for a recent graduate or as a pick-me-up sent to a friend.

 Among their limited-edition offerings: ReserveBar is the only place online to find “The Bootleg Series by Heaven’s Door.”
 Named after Bob Dylan’s famous “Bootleg Series,” each edition features one of Dylan’s paintings on a hand-made ceramic bottle, all packaged inside a leather case.
 The current series offers a 26-Year-Aged Whisky finished in Japanese Mizunara Oak barrels, one of the rarest and most expensive types of oak in the world.

 And then there’s Wine.com, a site that’s a favorite among oenophiles thanks to their extensive selection of rare and award-winning wines from around the world.
-They’ve tapped into their celebrity following during the quarantine, offering live-stream wine tastings with everyone from Jon Bon Jovi to John Legend (see full schedule here).
+They had tapped into their celebrity following during quarantine, offering live-stream wine tastings with everyone from Jon Bon Jovi to John Legend.
 Customers can purchase a bottle (or two) of wine online and sign up for a free wine tasting led by their favorite celeb and a wine expert from the site.